validexisinfra/awesome-celestia/README.md

 Learn more and join the challenge here: [https://services.validexis.com/celestiaultrabot/contest](https://services.validexis.com/celestiaultrabot/contest)

 ###  Celestia Bridge Explorer
-> _Visualize and monitor the performance of Celestia bridge nodes._
 #### Dashboard
 - [Celestia Bridge Explorer](https://celestiabridge.com/)
   **Celestia Bridge Explorer** is a web-based dashboard that visualizes the performance, uptime, sync status, geographic distribution, and upgrade adoption of Celestia bridge nodes using open OTEL metrics.